Malia Holidays 2024/2025

 Look out Ibiza and Magaluf – Malia prides itself on rubbing elbows with even the most sought-out nightlife destinations.
 The town’s neon-lit main strip is packed with bars and clubs that pull out all the stops for those in search of Crete party holidays, so you’re sure to have a wild night when drinking here.

 The main strip is closed to traffic at night, so most of the drinking takes place in this area.
 It’s also dotted with takeaway spots to grab a 2am bite after drinking and dancing.
-If you’re looking for more solemn nights out, head away from the beach and into the old town, where you’ll find authentic tavernas that are happy to serve you a drink, best enjoyed on outdoor terraces in the warm Mediterranean climate.
+Happy hours help you save a little cash on drinks, as will wristbands that offer discounts, free shots and sometimes money off club entry too – usually you can get these on the night from the pubs and clubs.

-Malia has a lot more to offer than a great assortment of clubs.
+Malia has a lot more to offer than just its assortment of clubs.
 It’s home to the island’s third largest Minoan Palace, which was destroyed in the same earthquake that ruined other ancient island towns.
 It was rumoured to be ruled by Zeus’s son Sarpedon, and is now open for touring.
 You can see the ruined remnants of workshops and palace walls, as well as scraps of ancient pottery.

 Around the world dining